 Accreditation is the voluntary process by which institutions of higher education assure and continuously improve the quality of their academic programs and supporting systems.
-UWS has both regional institutional accreditation and programmatic accreditation for the Doctor of Chiropractic program and Massage Therapy certificate program.
+UWS has both regional institutional accreditation and programmatic accreditation for the Doctor of Chiropractic program.
 UWS also offers accredited online university programs.
 The master’s degree programs in Human Nutrition and Functional Medicine; Exercise and Sport Science; and Sport and Performance Psychology are accredited regionally through the Northwest Commission.

 University of Western States is accredited by the Northwest Commission on Colleges and Universities.

 Accreditation of an institution of higher education by the Northwest Commission on Colleges and Universities indicates that it meets or exceeds criteria for the assessment of institutional quality evaluated through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.

 Institutional integrity is also addressed through accreditation.
 Accreditation by the Northwest Commission on Colleges and Universities is not partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.